Malvika Iyer: Activism

 She hosted the India Inclusion Summit in 2013.
 An advocate for accessible fashion, Iyer walked the ramp as a showstopper for NIFT and Ability Foundation in Chennai where she emphasized the need for designing clothes with functionality and style for people with disability.
 In 2014, she was selected as a Global Shaper to the Chennai Hub of the Global Shapers Community, an initiative of the World Economic Forum.
 She joined the United Nations Inter-Agency Network on Youth Development's Working Group on Youth and Gender Equality and in March 2017 she was invited to deliver a speech at the United Nations in New York.
 In October 2017, she was invited to co-chair the World Economic Forum's India Economic Summit held at Hotel Taj Palace, New Delhi.

 Recognition

 Iyer received the Nari Shakti Puraskar, the highest civilian honor for women for contribution to women's empowerment, from President Ram Nath Kovind on 8 March 2018 on International Women's Day.
 On 8 March 2020, she was selected by the Honorable Prime Minister of India Narendra Modi to take over his social media accounts.
-She is the recipient of the first Women in the World Emerging Leaders Award in New York in 2016.
-She was recognized as one of the 100 Change Agents and Newsmakers of the Decade by Deccan Chronicle in 2015.
+She is the recipient of the first Women in the World Emerging Leaders Award in New York in 2016.In 2015, the Deccan Chronicle included her in a list of 100 notable figures.